 Raising money for a good cause is one of the most rewarding things we can do as human beings, and at Givebutter, it’s our mission to help you do so successfully.

 The only thing more important than setting up your campaign is actually launching it.
-Technically, as soon as you've built a campaign on Givebutter, you can start collecting donations.
-But it's critical that you develop a plan for executing the campaign and reaching your maximum fundraising potential.
-Here are some things to think about and strategies we have seen to be most effective across thousands of fundraising campaigns:
+As soon as you've built a campaign on Givebutter, you can start collecting donations, but it's critical that you develop a plan for executing the campaign and reaching your maximum fundraising potential.
+Here are some things to think about and strategies we have seen to be most effective across thousands of fundraising campaigns.

 By far the most effective strategy we've seen is pure, old school, 1-1 outreach.